TokyoHackerspace/Otemba/README.md

 HT7705A).

 In that case, it is also possible to completely omit the crystal, C8 and C9 and run the board on the internal oscillator.

-## Bootloader

-For some help burning the bootloader, refer to the Arduino [website](http://arduino.cc/en/Hacking/Bootloader?from=Main.Bootloader).

-* 5V/16MHz : use the standard Arduino UNO bootloader,

-* 3.3V/8MHz : use the 'Arduino Pro or Pro Mini (3.3V, 8MHz) w/ ATmega328',

-* 3.3V/8MHz, no crystal : see the minimal circuit description at the end of this [page](http://arduino.cc/en/Tutorial/ArduinoToBreadboard).

 ## Get Otemba PCB fabricated